SiriDB/siridb-server/README.md

 #### Insert data
 Now that we have a running database we might as well put it to good use.
-For our example we use the Google Finance data as this data is available for free for different stock markets.
+For our example we use the Google Finance data since this data is available for free for different stock markets.
 The complete list can be found [here](https://www.google.com/intl/en/googlefinance/disclaimer/).

-In order to format the data, we created a small python script that downloads the data and output's it as CSV.
+In order to format the data, we create a small python script that downloads the data and output's it as CSV.
 The source of this script can be found [here](https://github.com/transceptor-technology/siridb-demo/blob/master/demo_google_finance/data_google_finance.py).
 For this guide we created a docker container, as well as for this script.

-For this example we use IBM's ticker data:
+In this example we use IBM's ticker data:
 ```
 docker run -it \
 	--rm \